 Margaret Hull (b.
 Richmond, VA) is an artist working in costume, video, and performance.
-After graduating from the Maryland Institute College of Art in Baltimore, Margaret moved to New Orleans to teach adult literacy, then art at several charter schools while also maintaining her own studio practice.
+After graduating from the Maryland Institute College of Art in Baltimore, Margaret moved to New Orleans to teach adult literacy, then art at several elementary schools while also maintaining her own studio practice.
 She co-founded a critique group in the St. Claude Arts District and served on the inaugural board of May Gallery and Residency, a young gallery exhibiting local and international artists.
 She has been awarded residencies in Léhon, France and Troy, NY.
 Her work has been exhibited at the New Orleans Museum of Art and the Ogden Museum of Southern Art among other sites throughout the U.S. In May 2016, she graduated with an MFA in Fiber from Cranbrook Academy of Art in Bloomfield Hills, Michigan where she received the Mary Walker Phillips Scholarship.
 She is a member of Cave, an artist-run gallery and studio space in Detroit in addition to teaching in the Fiber program at the College for Creative Studies.